alicetragedy/code-tuesdays/resources.md

 #### JavaScript
 - [Eloquent JavaScript](http://eloquentjavascript.net/): An intro to JavaScript and programming concepts
 - [FreeCodeCamp](https://www.freecodecamp.com): Pretty good basic JavaScript and jQuery tracks to give you an idea of JavaScript concepts
+- [You might not need jQuery](http://youmightnotneedjquery.com/): Are you sure you really need jQuery?
+This resource takes a look at alternatives depending on the browsers you need to support.